imatimba/chromium/README.md

 **Windows:**

 You can download the latest installer from [Releases](https://github.com/imatimba/darker-chromium/releases).
-If you want to compile it yourself there are 2 types of patch files provided, full and individual.
+If you want to compile it yourself you can download the patch file in [Releases](https://github.com/imatimba/darker-chromium/releases).
 You will need to do a full Chromium checkout or use the tarballs provided in [this](https://github.com/zcbenz/chromium-source-tarball) repo as the offical source tarballs only contain dependencies for Linux.

 **Linux:**

 I can't provide installers at the moment, I need to figure out how to correctly create .deb and .rpm packages.
-You can download any of the patch files in [Releases](https://github.com/imatimba/darker-chromium/releases) and compile it yourself downloading Chromium source tarball taking as reference your Distro's Chromium compiling process (What args.gn to use, extra necessary patches, etc).
+You can download the patch file in [Releases](https://github.com/imatimba/darker-chromium/releases) and compile it yourself downloading Chromium source tarball taking as reference your Distro's Chromium compiling process (What args.gn to use, extra necessary patches, etc).

 **Mac:**